AshiqAhamed17/Smart-contract-security/4-puppy-raffle-audit/audit-data/findings.md

 ---
 ---

-## [H-2]  Weak randomness in `PuppyRaffle::selectWinner` allows anyone to choose winner and influence predict the winning puppy
+## [H-2] Weak randomness in `PuppyRaffle::selectWinner` allows anyone to choose winner and predict the winning puppy

 ### Description: